shivakumar-os/backstage/plugins/auth-node/README.md

-# auth-node
+# Auth Node

-Common backend functionality and types for `@backstage/auth-backend`.
+Common backend functionality and types for `@backstage/plugin-auth-backend`.